Yuu6883/SkinGalleryBackend/README.md

 # Skin Gallery (Backend) For Ogar Projects
 ## About This Project
 This was the codebase for `skins.vanis.io` but `@Luka` and `@Mid` had to rewrite this for some critical reasons.
 Now I'm making this open sourced since this is no longer used and I want people to know what I've worked on in my free time.
 This documentation is more about the **functionalities this project had** instead of **how to run it** (not too sure if it still runs).
-I don't think anyone should use this anymore either because Ogar clones are dying or the logistic flaws in this project.
+I don't think anyone should use this anymore, either because Ogar clones are dying or the design flaws in this project.
 In my opinion, this is a fairly large solo project and I'm surprised it lasted for half a year with almost 100% uptime in a semi-production environment.
 Due to the popularity of the game, the gallery had about 3k daily active user and 60k total users.
-There are 193k skins by the end of its lifetime.
+There were 193k skins by the end of its lifetime.

 ## Problems
-This project has a few critial problems on a low budget server
+This project had a few critial problems on a low budget server
 * Limited disk space: since the all the skins are saved as png files on the server, it takes **lots** of space.
 My VPS had 80GB storage and it ran out after half a year (which is why this project shut down.
 The devs decided to tell users that a new system will be implemented without migrating old skins, aka purging all the existing skins, since they want a fresh new server without disk filled up with images that's never going to be queried again).
 * An active review mod team: the project had about 10 volunteers (include myself in the early days) to just manually review user-uploaded content.
 Even though there's a nsfw filter/model, we decided to disable auto approve feature to reduce server workload (process gets killed sometimes because of out-of-memory error.
 Tensorflow.js definitely has memory leak somewhere or node garbage collector doesn't work).
-And also because of the toxicity nature Ogar clones community, when some malicious users kept uploading nsfw content that bypasses the filter on alts, 100% manual review was required.
+It was also because the toxicity nature of Ogar clones community; some malicious users kept uploading nsfw content that bypasses the filter on alts, and therefore 100% manual review was required.
 * Discord reliability: bot random disconnects, oauth2 redirect doesn't work, pending queue getting stuck, etc.

 ## Installation